Joanapdcoelho/Loja/README.md

 # Loja
- Primeira experiência a usar a metodologia Agile (com Entity Framework e Code First.)
+ My first experience using Agile Microsoft metodology (with Entity Framework and Code First).